… with a side of blues

 Well, why don’t you look into that and get back to me, I suggested, reasonably.

 The bureau chief rang back, eventually, and spat some facts at me.
-“The Egg and I” was first a book, published in 1945, by Betty MacDonald, all about her adventures, humorous, we guess, as a young wife on a chicken farm near Chimacum, Wash., about five minutes down the road from where I sit right now.
+“The Egg and I” was first a book, published in 1945, by Betty MacDonald, all about her adventures, humorous, we imagine, as a young wife on a chicken farm near Chimacum, Wash., about five minutes down the road from where I sit right now.
 Who knew?
 The book was later made into a movie with Fred MacMurray (!) and Claudette Colbert, but its most lasting legacy is the adoption by locals of the quaint phrasing, ampersands added, of the book’s title: The Dog & I (a groomer) and The Keg & I (a pub) are just two very clever examples.

 Friday, Aug.
 3 — Port Ludlow Golf Course, Port Ludlow, Wash.